 Ambient temperature shall be maintained above 5ºC (41ºF) for a minimum of 24 hours after installation to ensure that drying is complete.
 Allow for extended drying times in cool, higher humidity conditions.

-Installation of Adex materials shall be co-ordinated with other construction trades.
+Installation of Adex materials shall be coordinated with other construction trades.

 Alternatives